-Feature Performance Measures Water Wollombi Brook Negligible subsidence impacts and environmental consequences Release of water from the site only in accordance with EPL requirements Land Low level cliffs within the South Bates Extension Area Minor environmental consequences (that is occasional rockfalls, displacement or dislodgement of boulders or slabs, or fracturing that in total do not impact more than 5% of the total face area of such features) Biodiversity Wollemi National Park Negligible subsidence impacts and environmental consequences Warkworth Sands Woodland Community Minor cracking and ponding of the land surface or other subsidence impacts Negligible environmental consequences White Box, Yellow Box, Blakely's Red Gum Woodland/Grassy White Box Woodland Community Minor cracking and ponding of the land surface or other subsidence impacts Negligible environmental consequences Central Hunter Valley Eucalypt Forest and Woodland Ecological Community Minor cracking and ponding of the land surface or other subsidence impacts Negligible environmental consequences Conservation Areas (including the proposed Wambo offset area under SSD 7142) Negligible reduction to previously identified biodiversity credits Heritage Wambo Homestead Complex Negligible impact on heritage values, unless approval has been granted by the Heritage Branch and/or the Minister
+Feature Performance Measures Water Wollombi Brook Negligible subsidence impacts and environmental consequences Release of water from the site only in accordance with EPL requirements Land Low level cliffs within the South Bates Extension Area Minor environmental consequences (that is occasional rockfalls, displacement or dislodgement of boulders or slabs, or fracturing that in total do not impact more than 5% of the total face area of such features) Biodiversity Wollemi National Park Negligible subsidence impacts and environmental consequences Warkworth Sands Woodland Community Minor cracking and ponding of the land surface or other subsidence impacts Negligible environmental consequences White Box, Yellow Box, Blakely's Red Gum Woodland/Grassy White Box Woodland Community Minor cracking and ponding of the land surface or other subsidence impacts Negligible environmental consequences Central Hunter Valley Eucalypt Forest and Woodland Ecological Community Minor cracking and ponding of the land surface or other subsidence impacts Negligible environmental consequences Conservation Areas (including the proposed Wambo offset area under SSD 7142) Negligible reduction to previously identified biodiversity credits Threatened Species and Communities Minor cracking and ponding of the land surface or other subsidence impacts Negligible environmental consequences Heritage Wambo Homestead Complex Negligible impact on heritage values, unless approval has been granted by Heritage NSW and/or the Minister

-- The Applicant will be required to define more detailed performance criteria for each of these performance measures in the Extraction Plan (see condition B7 below). - B2.
+The Applicant will be required to define more detailed performance criteria for each of these performance measures in the Extraction Plan (see condition B7 below).

+B2.
 Measurement and monitoring of compliance with performance measures and performance criteria in this consent is to be undertaken using generally accepted methods that are appropriate to the environment and circumstances in which the feature or characteristic is located.
 These methods are to be fully described in the relevant management plans and monitoring programs.
 In the event of a dispute over the appropriateness of proposed methods is to be settled by the Planning Secretary, following consultation with the relevant agency.
 Any decision by the Planning Secretary shall be final.